Trump Seeks Catholic Voters, But Some Catholics Push Back

 "Part of the church's mission is to shape the moral character of society," says Chieko Noguchi, spokesperson for the U.S. Conference of Catholic Bishops.
 "But the church isn't aligned with any political party, and it doesn't support or oppose any candidate for elective office."

-When the Trump campaign in March announced it intended to launch the "Catholics for Trump" movement at a rally in Wisconsin, the Archbishop of Milwaukee, Jerome Listecki, took pains in an archdiocese statement to distance his church from the effort.
+When the Trump campaign in March announced it intended to launch the "Catholics for Trump" movement at a rally in Wisconsin, the archbishop of Milwaukee, Jerome Listecki, took pains in an archdiocese statement to distance his church from the effort.

 "The Catholic Church and the Archdiocese of Milwaukee are not endorsing the rally and are in no way affiliated to or sponsoring this event or campaign locally, statewide, or nationally," Listecki said.
 "The mission of the church is religious, not political."